IrfanZM/digital-garden-jekyll-template/_notes/regular-bread.md

 ### Other notes

 - This bread uses a 65% hydration ratio.
 I've found this works well for a decent crumb texture without a dough that is too difficult to handle.
+Depending on how it's looking after kneading in the mixer, I sometimes push it up to a 70% ratio (by adding another 25ml of water).
+- Interestingly, I think the achievable hydration ratio is very affected by the hardness of the tap water.
+Since moving out of London, I think it has been far easier to make high hydration bread.